AtacanErdogan2/PatikaPlusFullStackWebDevelopmentBootcamp/Week-2/SalaryCalculator/README.md

+A program that calculates the salary of employees.

 In Java, you need to write a class called "Employee" that represents the factory employees and calculates their salaries with its methods.
 This class will have 4 properties and 5 methods.